 But, what controls the user’s brain signal?
 Some might say task determines the signal: its location, frequency, amplitude and other characteristics.

-If a user’s mind, or mental processes, are activated optimally, and the brain signal processed and classified accordingly, the desired action will occur.
-Mind Target Hit → Functional Neural Network Activity → Brain Signal → Processing & Classification → (Desired) External Action.
+The good news is the mind can be controlled to a large degree.
+If a user’s mind is activated with conscious intent, matches the classifiers being used, and the brain signal processed and classified accordingly, the desired action will occur.
+Mind Target “Hit” → Functional Neural Network Activity → Brain Signal → Processing & Classification → (Desired) External Action.